Modulating dichroism and optical conductivity in bilayer graphene under intense electromagnetic field irradiation: Introduction

 Experimentally, FB states have been studied in irradiated topological insulator Bi$_2$Se$_3$, where the gapless surface states follow a Dirac cone spectrum \cite{2013Wang,2016Mahmood}.
 Time-and-angle resolved photo-emission spectroscopy (Tr-ARPES) proves to be a potent technique for resolving such photo-induced band gaps, making the measurement of FB states feasible.
 These states manifest as replicas of the original Dirac cone in the surface states of irradiated topological insulators \cite{2013Wang}, and their dynamical gap (the photo-induced gap) depends on the polarization and intensity of the laser field \cite{2013Wang}.

 Predictions are abound for various phenomena in irradiated graphene, including the photovoltaic Hall effect \cite{2009Oka}, a metal-insulator transition \cite{2010Kibis}, transport through n-p junctions under electromagnetic fields \cite{2008Syzranov,2007Fistul}, and a photo-induced quantum Hall effect even in the absence of a magnetic field \cite{2011kitagawa}.
+Furthermore, simulation of Floquet topological insulators in classical systems was realized for example in photonic systems \cite{photonicfti}, acoustic systems \cite{acousticfti}, and proposed in electrical circuits \cite{dabiri2023}.

 Extensive efforts have been devoted to manipulating and creating a band gap in the band structure of monolayer graphene, which inherently exhibits a gapless semimetallic behavior.
 Notably, it has been demonstrated that linearly polarized light induces an anisotropic gapless band dispersion in graphene, while circularly polarized fields open an isotropic gap \cite{2016Kristinsson}.
-Additionally, a dynamical gap emerges in graphene at $\hbar \Omega/2$, where $\Omega$ represents the frequency of the laser field when irradiated by circularly polarized mid-infrared laser fields \cite{2009Oka,2008Syzranov,2014Usaj}.
+Additionally, a dynamical gap emerges in graphene at $ \Omega/2$, where $\Omega$ represents the frequency of the laser field when irradiated by circularly polarized mid-infrared laser fields \cite{2009Oka,2008Syzranov,2014Usaj}.
 Proposals have also been made regarding the merging and shifting of Dirac points in driven graphene \cite{2013Scholz,2013Delplace}.
 Twisted bilayer graphene, characterized by its large unit cell, manifests extraordinary electronic flat bands at magic twist angles, giving rise to correlated electronic states.
 The combination of exceptionally flat bands with a non-zero Chern number, along with gaps and correlated states, positions these materials as an intriguing platform for investigating the interplay between topology and interaction.
 The introduction of circularly polarized light to such materials allows for the manipulation of the topological properties of these flat bands \cite{seradjeh, sentef}, a control that is influenced by both the twist angle and the perpendicular applied bias.

 Optical conductivity, on the other hand, is a material property that describes how well the material conducts electric current in response to an applied electromagnetic field, particularly in the optical frequency range.
 The optical conductivity of materials interacting with time-periodic light fields provides a fundamental understanding of how these materials respond to electromagnetic radiation.
 This knowledge is essential for a wide range of applications in modern technology and materials science.
 Therefore, optical conductivity plays a crucial role in experiments and, as such warrants necessitate careful calculation \cite{2009Oka,2008Syzranov}.
 In irradiated graphene, a multi-step-like structure in optical conductivity has been reported, originating from optical transitions involving FB states \cite{2011Zhou,2013Scholz}.
 These FB states are contingent on the polarization, intensity, and frequency of the laser field.